katerinanavab/webdocs/docs/ref/codecollab.md

 ### Discussion Requirements

 {: .important }
-To earn full credit, you must contribute at least **two (2) valid comments** in the discussion before Friday night @ 11:59 PM.
+You must contribute at least **two (2) valid comments** in the discussion before `Friday @ 11:59 PM` to earn full credit.
 See below for more detailed guidelines for what qualifies as an acceptable comment.

 #### Checklist:
 - [ ] At least one (1) of your comments must be a **paragraph-long post** where you analyze/attempt to explain a section of code.
 This is considered your "individual contribution" and it's the most important part of the assignment.